qcliu2001/qcliu2001.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me 🚀"
+title: "🚀 About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a first-year PhD student (MD-PhD program) at the School of Informatics, Xiamen University, advised by Prof. Zhang Zhihong.
 In 2023, I received a B.Mgt. from South-Central Minzu University.
-In 2024, I founded the GenIRAG team and have close collaboration with Chentao Zhang (张辰涛), Chenfeng Zheng (郑晨枫), and Yuxuan Hu (胡雨璇).
+In 2024, I founded the **GenIRAG Team** and have close collaboration with Chentao Zhang (张辰涛), Chenfeng Zheng (郑晨枫), and Yuxuan Hu (胡雨璇).

-My research interests focus on Information Retrieval (IR), Retrieval-Augmented Generation (RAG), Knowledge Graph (KG), and their applications in power systems.
+My research interests focus on Information Retrieval (IR), Retrieval-Augmented Generation (RAG), Knowledge Graph (KG), and their applications in Power Systems.

 My current research topics: